2011 Louisiana elections: Commissioner of Agriculture and Forestry

 Incumbent Commissioner Michael G. Strain, a Republican, was first elected in 2007.
 He faced Democrat Jamie LaBranche, an arborist and horticulturist, and Reform Party candidate Belinda "B" Alexandrenko, a three-time gubernatorial candidate.
 He was re-elected with 66.5% of the vote.

 Results

 Unofficial results from the Secretary of State website.

 Commissioner of Insurance

 Incumbent Commissioner Jim Donelon, a Republican, was first elected in a 2006 special election.
 His opponent was Democrat Donald C. Hodge, an attorney, who he defeated by a 2 to 1 margin.

 Results

 Unofficial results from the Secretary of State website.

 Secretary of State

 Incumbent Secretary of State Tom Schedler, a Republican, was appointed to the position following Jay Dardenne's election as Lieutenant Governor.
 He faced Louisiana House of Representatives Speaker Jim Tucker, also a Republican, who he narrowly defeated.

 Results

 Unofficial results from the Secretary of State website.

 State Treasurer

-Incumbent Treasurer John Neely Kennedy, a Republican, was first elected in 1999.
-He was unopposed.
+Incumbent Treasurer John Neely Kennedy (first elected in 1999) was re-elected unopposed.
+This was his second election as Treasurer after he switched parties in 2007 from Democrat to Republican.